Tornado outbreak of June 16–18, 2014: June 18

-Pilger tornado family
+Northeast Nebraska tornado family

 This violent and extremely rare tornado family was spawned by a powerful, cyclic supercell thunderstorm that affected five counties in northeastern Nebraska.
 Six tornadoes touched down as a result of this supercell, four of which were rated EF4.

 The first tornado, which was rated EF0, touched down briefly in an open field near Stanton, causing no damage.
 After this tornado dissipated, another tornado touched down southwest of Stanton, initially snapping trees and power poles at EF0 to EF1 intensity as it moved northeast.
 As the tornado passed west of Stanton and grew into a large wedge, barns were destroyed and swept away at EF2 intensity and power poles were snapped.
 Two homes were leveled at high-end EF3 intensity in this area as well.
 Farther north of town, the tornado weakened slightly to EF2 strength as a house had its roof torn off, a semi-truck was flipped, and several outbuildings were destroyed.
 The tornado then re-intensified dramatically near the Maskenthine Reservoir, reaching EF4 strength.
 Two farmhouses were swept away, and multiple trees were debarked in this area.
 A car and a pickup truck were lofted and thrown over a quarter mile, both of which were mangled beyond recognition.
 The tornado maintained EF4 strength as it crossed N-57, sweeping away a house and a barn, and debarking additional trees.
 Another barn was destroyed at EF2 strength before the tornado roped out and dissipated.